Cognigy/Documentation/docs/ai/administer/billing.md

 An end user begins interacting with a Cognigy.AI-powered ticket booking chatbot by sending a chat input.
 The bot responds by requesting the first name, last name, and ticket category.
 The user answers all three questions by providing the respective data and then gets a floor plan via an xApp, through which they can select a seat.
 The user selects a seat and submits the selection.
 The system will record *a single billable Conversation* with the following explanation:

 - The end user greets the chatbot - **one user input**
-- The virtual agent asks for the first name
+- The AI Agent asks for the first name
 - The end user provides the first name - **second user input**
-- The virtual agent asks for the last name
+- The AI Agent asks for the last name
 - The end user provides the last name - **third user input**
-- The virtual agent asks for the ticket category
+- The AI Agent asks for the ticket category
 - The end user provides the ticket category by clicking on a quick reply - **fourth user input**
-- The virtual agent presents a floor plan via an xApp
+- The AI Agent presents a floor plan via an xApp
 - The end user selects a seat using the xApp and submits the selection - **fifth user input**

 ### Additional Billable Conversations